scribe-public/sample-policies/docs/v2/initiatives/rules/k8s/namespace/verify-namespace-termination.md

 :::warning
 Rule requires evaluation with a target.
 Without one, it will be **disabled** unless the `--all-evidence` flag is provided.
 :::

+## Mitigation
+Ensures that namespaces are terminated in a timely manner, preventing lingering resources and maintaining cluster hygiene.

+## Description
+This rule verifies that namespaces in Kubernetes are terminated properly within the specified time frame.
+It performs the following steps:

+1. Iterates over the namespaces marked for termination in the cluster.
+2. Checks each namespace's termination time against the limit specified in the `with.max_termination_time` configuration.
+   - If a namespace's termination time exceeds the limit, the rule flags it as a violation.

+**Evidence Requirements:**
+- Evidence must be provided by the Scribe Platform's CLI tool through scanning Kubernetes resources.

 ## Evidence Requirements
 | Field | Value |